jhwa426/React-Portfolio/React-JS-Personal-Portfolio-Website-ver3/personal-website/README.md

 - How to create and implement contact form in React using EmailJS
 - Theme customisation button features (dark / light)
 - Responsive navigation bar
+- Framer Motion animation library for the project card
   <br>

 # Getting Started